Iterated Revelation: How to Incentivize Experts to Reveal Novel Actions: Discussion and Related Literature

+The setup of this paper is closely related to the literature on project choice, \citep{armstrong2010model,guo2023regret}---and more broadly to that of delegation \citep{holmstrom1980theory,alonso2008optimal}---where an expert reveals admissible projects to a decision maker.
+Unlike the current model, this literature has focused on the case where the decision maker can make ex-ante commitments regarding its behavior subsequent to the expert's revelation (i.e., can commit to a direct mechanism).
+In contrast, I examine the case where, due to inexpressibility, unawareness, or other barriers, the decision maker cannot make such commitments.

+The inability to write contracts specifying arbitrary commitments has been studied in the literature on \emph{incomplete contracts}, where, for example, \cite{grossman1986costs} consider `` a situation in which it is prohibitively difficult to think about and describe unambiguously in advance [...] all the potentially relevant aspects of the [environment].''
+This literature generally takes incompleteness as given, examining the effect of this limitation on incentives and on subsequent outcomes \citep{aghion2011incomplete,hart2017incomplete}.
+Rather than contemplating the direct effect of incompleteness, this paper examines how the limitations imposed by inexpressibility might be ameliorated through appropriately designed mechanisms.

+The collective wisdom of the literature on unawareness and contracting---for example models of insurance \citep{filiz2012incorporating}, principal agent problems \citep{von2012incentives,auster2013asymmetric,auster2021optimal,lei2021delegation}, procurement \citep{francetich2021rationalizable}, and general contracting \citep{tirole2009cognition, piermont2017introspective}---suggests that in a wide range of contexts, asymmetric awareness leads to deliberately incomplete contracts.
+This paper, while agreeing in broad strokes, offers a resolution.
+Even without knowing the particulars of what other agents might be aware of, the IRP yields full revelation, and thus, facilitates the completion of what would otherwise be incomplete contracts.

+\cite{maskin1999unforeseen} questioned the premise that incomplete contracts need to arise from inexpressibility, since parties could instead contract directly on \emph{utility values}, which, in specific circumstances, could themselves be revealed in an incentive compatible way.
+Their argument critically rests on the specifics of the environment they considered, chiefly, transferable utility and the ability ``to perform dynamic programming [and thus] formulate a probability distribution over the possible payoffs."
+This paper offers a different process of circumventing incomplete contracts that eschews both of these assumptions.

-There are very few papers that examine the problem of eliciting awareness.
-One recent entry is \cite{herweg2020procurement} who examine a procurement problem in which the seller may be aware of some design flaws not conceived of by the buyer.
-The authors derive an efficient mechanism that induces all sellers to report flaws early and that allocates the project to the seller with the lowest cost.
-The process uses competition between sellers to incentivize revelation.
+There is a very small set of papers that directly examine the problem of eliciting awareness.
+First, \cite{herweg2020procurement} consider a procurement problem in which the seller may be aware of some design flaws not conceived of by the buyer.
+The authors derive an efficient mechanism using competition between sellers to incentivize revelation.

+Second, and more closely related, \cite{pram2023efficient} consider the effects of unawareness in a general mechanism design environment with transferable (i.e., quasi-linear) utility.
+Specifically, they introduce \emph{dynamic elaboration VCG mechanisms} in which agents report payoff types, the mediator communicates back the pooled awareness, and agents can further elaborate on their reported types.
+This is repeated till nobody wants to change their reports after which a outcome is enacted using a VCG mechanism plus some additional term incentivizing agents to raise awareness.
+Despite the essential differences between their model and the present one, the insights from both papers roughly agree: efficient and fully revealing mechanisms will entertain a dynamic component whereby agents can reveal their awareness in piecemeal fashion.
+Moreover, both papers stress the importance of commitment, not to specific outcomes, but to the procedure by which outcomes are selected.